 There could not be a fitting place to display Brazilian art than the Museu de Arte de Sao Paulo (MASP), located in the precincts of Ibirapuera Park.
 The museum's collection features over 7,000 art pieces by distinguished artists such as Van Gogh, Renoir, Delacroix, Cézanne, Monet, Rembrandt, Picasso, and Degas.
 The centre is also a critical junction to contemplate European art.
 This two-storey building exhibits a permanent display on the top floor dedicated to Dutch, French, and English artists.
 Every Sunday from 10:00am - 5:00pm, and the courtyard is the venue for antique fairs exhibiting a wide range of items.

 Address: Av Paulista, 1578, Sao Paulo, Brazil.

 Museum of Contemporary Art (MAC): (Visit)

 MAC (Museu de Arte Contemporanea) is home to the most important collections of contemporary art.
-It displays more than 5,000 artworks which include oil paintings, drawings, illustrations, sculptures, paintings, ceramics, and tapestries.
-This major museum of Latin America specializes in 20th-century Western civilization art and offers systematic exhibitions and optional graduation and specialization courses, workshop activities, and guided tours.
+It displays more than 5,000 artworks, including oil paintings, drawings, illustrations, sculptures, paintings, ceramics, and tapestries.
+This major museum of Latin America specialises in 20th-century Western civilisation art and offers systematic exhibitions and optional graduation and specialisation courses, workshop activities, and guided tours.